-CLTC currently offers the MTh as a full-time two-year residential program at its Banz campus.
-Students will be accepted into this program every year and advance through the program as a cohort of students together.
+CLTC currently offers the MTh as a full-time two-year residential program at its Banz campus.Students will be accepted into this program every year and advance through the program as a cohort of students together.

-From 2019 students will be able to complete the program part-time by coming to Banz for four weeks per course and then completing reading and papers from their home.
+Students can complete the program part-time by coming to Banz for four weeks per course and then completing reading and papers from their home.
 In the future it is planned to offer some courses at the Port Moresby campus as well.